NeuroBench/neurobench/API.rst

    Input:
        data: A PyTorch tensor of shape (batch, timesteps, features*)
    Output:
        preds: A PyTorch tensor.
-Can either be the final shape to be compared with targets or an arbitrary shape to be postprocessed by Accumulator(s).
+Can either be the final shape to be compared with targets or an arbitrary shape to be postprocessed by Post-processors(s).

 .. code:: python